module-federation/core/packages/enhanced/README.md

 #### eager
 :::warning
 When `eager` is set to true, the shared dependencies will be packaged into the entry file, which will cause the entry file to be too large.
 Please open with caution.
+`eager: true` is rarely recommended
 :::

 - Type: `boolean`
 - Required: False
 - Default: `false`

-Whether to load shared modules immediately.
+Determines whether to load shared modules immediately.

 Under normal circumstances, you need to open the asynchronous entry, and then load shared asynchronously on demand.
 If you want to use shared but don't want to enable asynchronous entry, you can set `eager` to true .